SimonEnsemble/Xtals.jl/docs/src/index.md

 ## Dependencies

-Some features of `Xtals.jl` require Python libraries.
+Some (non-core) features of `Xtals.jl` require Python libraries.
 If these are missing, you may see warnings when the module loads.
 For users unfamiliar with configuring Python, the [quick-setup script](https://raw.githubusercontent.com/SimonEnsemble/Xtals.jl/master/quick_setup.jl) will install and build `Xtals.jl` along with a Python environment and the dependencies.
 Run it like so:

 ```
 $ julia quick_setup.jl